 Please Vote for Me (2007)

 After so many documentary films about presidential campaigns, here’s a documentary about the smallest, most inconsequential campaign ever: an elementary school election in communist China, where democracy is a foreign concept.
-Watch as third graders who aren’t really sure what democracy is all about campaign to get votes to become the Class Monitor.
-It’s charming and sometimes funny microcosm of politics as a whole.
+Watch as third-graders who aren’t really sure what democracy is all about a campaign to get votes to become the Class Monitor.
+It’s a charming and sometimes funny microcosm of politics as a whole.